fkarg/fkarg.github.io/staged/longtermplans.md

 Take your time to give your unsorted list of open loops some structure.
 Combine them to useful Projects (e.g. 'Travelling to London' for 'book flight to London for next Week' and 'ask Ben about good Hotels in London').
-Write down open loops you missed initially.
+Add any open loops you missed initially.

 The goal is to give you a higher-level overview of all things you need to do right now.

 {: .box-note}
-Organize your Open Loops to Projects.
+Organize your open loops to projects.

 Before continuing, take a break.